Pierre Morel

 Pierre Morel (born 12 May 1964) is a French film director and cinematographer.
 His work includes District 13, From Paris with Love, and Taken.

 Career

-After spending his formative years in cinema school, Morel debuted in 2000 as camera operator with the first Richard Berry's film L'Art (délicat) de la séduction.
+After spending his formative years in cinema school, Morel began his career in 2000 as a camera operator on Richard Berry's film L'Art (délicat) de la séduction.

-The following year, he began a career as cinematographer, working with such directors as Louis Leterrier, Corey Yuen, Nancy Meyers, Alek Keshishian, Luc Besson and Phillip Atwell.
+The following year, he began a career as a cinematographer, working with such directors as Louis Leterrier, Corey Yuen, Nancy Meyers, Alek Keshishian, Luc Besson and Phillip Atwell.
 At the same time, he directed his first film District 13 in 2004, followed by Taken in 2008 and From Paris with Love in 2010.

 Morel was attached to Paramount's planned adaptation of Frank Herbert's Dune but left the project before it was cancelled.
 In 2015, he directed the action film The Gunman, starring Sean Penn, Javier Bardem and Idris Elba.